TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Method

 \subsection{\textsc{TabRep} Architecture}

 \textbf{CatConverter}.
-Inspired by the discrete Fourier transform (DFT) \cite{fourier, fourier2}, we draw on the concept of roots of unity to design a continuous representation for diffusion models to generate categorical variables.
+Inspired by the discrete Fourier transform (DFT) \citep{fourier, fourier2}, we draw on the concept of roots of unity to design a continuous representation for diffusion models to generate categorical variables.
 We refer to our representation as the CatConverter.
 In harmonic analysis, the DFT maps signals into the frequency domain using complex exponentials, where the $K$-th roots of unity represent equally spaced points on the unit circle, given by phases:

-Analogously, we treat a categorical feature $c_j^{(i)}$ with $K_j^{(i)}$ distinct values as selecting one of these $K_j^{(i)}$ points on the unit circle.
+for each $j$ category and $i$ sample.
+Analogously, we treat a categorical feature $c_j^{(i)}$ with $K_j$ distinct values as selecting one of these $K_j$ points on the unit circle.
 Each category is thus mapped to a unique phase, and we represent it using the real and imaginary components of the corresponding complex exponential:

 where $\text{CatConverter}() \in \mathbb{R}^{2 \cdot D_\text{CAT}}$.
 Viewing a categorical entry as a discrete harmonic index enables us to embed the category in a two-dimensional phase space.
 This viewpoint retains the geometric insight from the DFT—the roots of unity form a symmetric and uniform structure on the unit circle—providing a smooth, dense, and geometry-aware representation for categorical variables.